All Resources

 How is Multivariate Testing Performed in a Website Conversion Experiment?

-Multivariate testing is particularly useful in website testing and optimization as multiple components are involved in the performance success of any given web page.
-If a marketing team wants to determine whether a certain web page is successful in collecting a specific number of sign-ups, the team might run a series of multivariate tests featuring alterations of different aspects of the web page.
+Multivariate testing is particularly useful in website experimentation as multiple components are involved in the performance success of any given webpage.
+If a marketing team wants to determine whether a certain webpage is successful in collecting a specific number of sign-ups, the team might run a series of multivariate tests featuring alterations of different aspects of the webpage.

 Each variation can be tested against the others to gauge the best-performing combination of elements that is likely to lead to the ultimate goal, like form conversions, clicks, or other user actions.